gmofishsauce/yarc/doc/ISA.md

 ### Move instructions

 The base acronym MV is used only for register to register moves.
 Instructions which involve memory are named LD (load) or ST (store).
 Instructions make only a single memory reference except for LDDW/STDW and LDOW/STOW which read a value from code stream for use as an address in addition to the load or store.
-Increment and decrement instructions are grouped here because they follow a pattern similar to loads and stores.
-Byte immediate values (except for move immediate to flags register) are not because their implementation is significantly different.
+Other instructions involving immediate values are grouped separately (below).

 | Opcode | Mnemonic | Operands     | Notes |
 | :----- | :------: | :-------     | :---- |